-Every organization that provides a service or sells a product should train employees on the proper way of interacting with its customers.
+Every organization that provides a service or sells a product should train employees to interact with customers appropriately.

 People who fly a lot are familiar with the mundane experience of long security lines, crowded waiting rooms, and the cattle car feel when boarding the plane.

-Southwest airlines is known for its customer service and does a good job of training its employees to provide a great experience.
+Southwest Airlines is known for its customer service and does an excellent job of training its employees to provide a great experience.